Set up multiple indexes

 - Home path; leave blank for default

-- The maximum size (in MB; optional) of the hot (currently actively searched) portion of this index.
-When setting the maximum size, you should use "auto_high_volume" for high volume indexes (such as the main index); otherwise, use "auto".
+- The maximum size of the hot (currently written to) portion of this index.
+When setting the maximum size, you should use

-- The frozen archive path (optional).
+- The frozen archive path.
 Set this field if you want Splunk to archive frozen buckets.
 For information on bucket archiving, see "Archive indexed data".

-You can edit an index by clicking on the index name in the Indexes section of Manager in Splunk Web.
-Properties that you cannot change are grayed out.
-To change these properties, edit
+You can edit an index by clicking on the index name in the Indexes section of the Manager menu in Splunk Web.
+Properties that you cannot change in Splunk Web are grayed out.
+To change those properties, edit

-Note: Some index properties are configurable only when you create or edit indexes with the
+Note: Some index properties are configurable only by editing the

 indexes.conf file.
 Check the